sean-chester/relational-databases/sql/README.md

 ## Summary

 I hope that this assignment is a fun way to learn and/or practice the SQL query language.
 Good luck!

+## Change Log

+[05 Mar 12:45] Fixed error in query02 in which sample solution was not sorted correctly.